Daniela-git/appium-typescript-framework/readme.md

 # Framework
-Setting up some things for the framework
+Clone this repository for all the code: https://github.com/cposada23/appium-typescript-framework

 #### Recommended  folder structure
 - app // Here we put the different APK files